-(here insert date and time) (Yellow background/black letters)
+(Yellow background/black letters)

-Such notice to be posted not less than ten days prior to such hearing and shall remove the notice three days after the appropriate board takes final action regarding the application.
+Such notice to shall be posted by the applicant, at its expense, not less than ten (10) days prior to such hearing, and shall remove be removed the notice three days after the appropriate board takes final action regarding the application.

-(4) A posted notice shall contain the requested use change in laymen's language as in subsection (3) of this section.
-Posted notice shall be of standard size in standard colors, approved by town manager before erection.

-(5) All applications for rezoning must be made and presented by the fee title owner or owners of the property sought to be rezoned or by a tenant or attorney for the owner with the owner's written approval.

-(6) Applications for variances, conditional uses and special exceptions shall follow, substantially, the same procedure as applications for zoning changes.

-(7) A copy of each variance, special exceptions, conditional use or zoning change and ordinance affecting change in this chapter shall be sent to each member of the planning and zoning board by the town manager after the commission grants it.
-All variances granted by the town commission shall be kept in a journal kept for such purpose.
+- (4) A posted notice shall contain the requested use change in laymen's language as in subsection (3) of this section.
+Posted notice shall be of standard size in standard colors, approved by town manager before erection. - (5) All applications for rezoning must be made and presented by the fee title owner or owners of the property sought to be rezoned or by a tenant or attorney for the owner with the owner's written approval. - (6) Applications for variances, conditional uses and special exceptions shall follow, substantially, the same procedure as applications for zoning changes. - (7) A copy of each variance, special exceptions exception, conditional uses site plan approval, or zoning change and ordinance affecting change in this chapter shall be sent to each member of illed with the planning and zoning board by the town manager after the commission grants it.
+All variances granted by the town commission shall be kept in a journal kept for such purpose Clerk.